barnomics/gd-reg-path-checker/README.md

 1.  run `npm install` or `yarn`
-2.  fill out your domains in the file, run `npm run index
+2.  fill out your domains in the file, run `npm run checker.js`